Why keep writing?

 1. "Writing to learn": I believe that writing is a great way to learn.

 2. It sorts floating thoughts somewhere.
 Sure, could be private notes.
-Could be a physical notepad.
-Could be a lot, but since I make web pages for a living, that also seems like a good solution.
+Could be a physical notepads.
+Could be voicenotes.
+But since I make web pages for a living, a simple blog seems like a decent fit.

 3. Practice.
-I really believe writing is a core skill that never goes out of date, and always will be relevant.
-And writing a blog trains that writing muscle.
+Writing is a core skill that never goes out of date, and always will be relevant.
+And writing a blog practices that writing-muscle.

 "Writing is easy.
 You only need to stare at a blank piece of paper until drops of blood form on your forehead"